makrai/notes/mosbach2006-stabil-finetune.md

 * assume that the performance metric is accuracy and we have two classes
 * alternative definition of fine-tuning stability: per-point stability where the expectation and variance are interchanged:
-  * can be useful to better understand the properties of fine-tuned models and we refer to McCoy+ (2020) for a study in this direction
+  * can be useful to better understand the properties of fine-tuned models
+  * refer to McCoy+ (2020) for a study in this direction

 ## 7.2 Task statistics